Tasmanian milk-fed lamb short loin and shank | Photo: Osia Bar & Restaurant

 Book a table here | Barossa | Address: 22 Lorong Mambong and one other location | Tel: 67381077 | Opening hours: Daily 7am-11.30pm

 This iconic Melbournian cafe is an Italian-style pasticceria and coffee bar specialising in European-style cakes, desserts, and coffee.
 Enjoy the freshly-made (and sold on the same day) treats on site, reclining on the al fresco seats of this Milanese-vibed 140-seater.
-We are always partial to the cannolis, but also try the pear and cheese crumble ($10) and Italian hot chocolate ($6).
-There's also a savoury menu of all-day breakfast items, and a menu for the kids.
+We are always partial to the cannolis (Italian deep-fried pastries shaped like “little tubes”, filled with sweet riccotta), but also try the pear and cheese crumble ($10) and Italian hot chocolate ($6).
+There's also a menu of savoury bites, all-day breakfast items, and a menu for children.

 Cafe Brunetti | Address: 163 Tanglin Road, #01-35/36, Tanglin Mall | Tel: 67339088 | Opening hours: Fri, Sat & eve of public holidays 8am-10pm; Sun-Thu 8am-9pm